What are company values?

 What comes next?

-As I mentioned at the beginning, coming up with our values is the first step.
-Now we have to live them.
+As we mentioned at the beginning, coming up with our values is the first step.
+Then, you have to live them.
 Living them means using them as guiding tenets when making decisions in all aspects of the business: hiring new employees, developing company policies, customer service decisions, etc.

-But now if we feel overwhelmed, we can reference our last value: celebrate and enjoy the journey.
+But now if we feel overwhelmed, we can reference our latest value: we figure it out together.
 That’s exactly how we’ll approach whatever comes next.